-Amazon ECS ventures into the wonderful world of containers, specifically for running containerised apps on Amazon EC2.
-Given a cluster of instances, you can have ECS run and manage the containers on those instances.
+Amazon ECS ventures into the wonderful world of containers, specifically for running containerised apps on AWS.
+You can choose to have ECS run containers for you, or place them on EC2 instances.

 Since building the ECS launch demo for AWS back in 2014, we thought we ought to also try the service itself!

-So here’s some of our experiences we’ve had with ECS and how we set up the infrastructure using ECS to run apps on EC2.
+So here’s some of our experiences we’ve had with ECS and how we set up the infrastructure using ECS to run Node apps.

 Before we get into that though, why use ECS?